Cape Gooseberry

 - Salt and pepper to taste

-- 2. In a small bowl, whisk together olive oil, balsamic vinegar, salt, and pepper.
+- 1. In a bowl, mix olive oil, balsamic vinegar, garlic powder, salt, and pepper.

-Cape Gooseberry Coconut Curry
+Cape Gooseberry Yogurt Parfait

-- 1 cup cape gooseberries, husked
+- 1 cup cape gooseberries, halved

 Frequently Asked Questions (FAQ)

-What are cape gooseberries?
+What are the health benefits of cape gooseberries?

-How do you eat cape gooseberries?
+How should I store cape gooseberries?

-Can you eat cape gooseberries raw?
+Can I eat cape gooseberries raw?

-How should cape gooseberries be stored?
+Can cape gooseberries be cooked?

 What is the glycemic index of cape gooseberries?